Performance Breakdown

 - Max: 31.94 CFM

-It’s not high-end airflow, but enough for what it does, which is cleaning hard surfaces.
-The CFM numbers are slightly a notch below the likes of the Dyson V8 and Tineco A11, but the beauty of a soft roller is it doesn’t rely so much on airflow to pick up debris.
+It’s not high-end airflow, but it’s sufficient for its intended purpose, which is cleaning hard surfaces.
+The CFM numbers are slightly a notch below the likes of the Dyson V8 and Tineco A11, but the beauty of a soft roller is that it doesn’t rely so much on airflow to pick up debris.

-Suction is also at the low end at only 12 pounds of water lift – the lowest so far of all Dyson cordless vacuums.
+Suction is also at the low end, with only 12 pounds of water lift – the lowest so far among all Dyson cordless vacuums.

 Don’t expect it to do more than light-duty cleaning above floors.